antithesishq/guided-walkthrough/README.md

 This bug is planted intentionally, and we understand how it manifests.

-Run the following search over assertions:
+With Antithesis access, you can run the following search over assertions:

  > `message` > `contains` > `Invalid echo response`

 ![Bug #1 - Search](.readme/bug-1-search.png)

-⚠️ **Note:** Hitting Enter seems to clear the search field — in reality it adds a newline.
-Use Ctrl+Enter to search instead, or click the search button.

 A list of examples will start rolling in.